-- The disease affects men and women in different ways. - Different sections of society may experience a disease in various ways, depending on factors such as their age, health, economic status, religious and cultural beliefs, where they live and how they selfidentify. - Always look for and try to explain these differences and find sources who can identify with and speak about these varied experiences with credibility.
+Reflect diversity - Disease affects men and women in different ways, while different sections of society may experience a disease in various ways, depending on factors such as their age, health, economic status, religious and cultural beliefs, where they live and how they self-identify.
+Always look for and try to explain these differences and find sources who can identify with and speak about these varied experiences with credibility.